Blendify/blender-manual/blender_docs/manual/render/blender_render/materials/properties/subsurface_scattering.rst

 The numeric sliders control how the light is scattered:

 IOR
-   The *Index Of Refraction* value determines the falloff of incident light.
+   The :term:`Index Of Refraction` value determines the falloff of incident light.
    Higher values means that light falls off faster.
    The effect is quite subtle and changes the distribution function only a little bit.
    By the examination of many different materials, values of **1.3** to **1.5**